Squash and Carrot Casserole

 Squash and Carrot Casserole is a wonderful, comforting side dish your family will love.

-Lots of delicious zucchini and carrots in a creamy sauce and covered in stuffing mix.
-Yummy!
+There are lots of delicious zucchini and carrots in a creamy sauce and covered in stuffing mix in this recipe.

 Here’s what I did.

 I used these ingredients.
 Normally I use the Herb Seasoned regular crumb stuffing, but could only find the cubed stuffing so that’s what I used.
 You will only use about half of the bag of stuffing.